Tea & Sugar

-Q: How much starter tea do I need to add to each batch?
+Q: How much liquid starter do I need to start each batch?

-A: If you are making one gallon, you need between 1 to 2 cups of starter tea (which is the kombucha carried over from your previous batch).
+A: If you are making one gallon, you need between 1 to 2 cups of starter liquid (which is the finished kombucha carried over from your previous batch).
 Scale up or down depending on how many gallons you are brewing.

 Q: How do I increase the caffeine content of my kombucha?